 Below: Annual green turtle nest counts on core index beaches.
 Since 1989, nest counts have ranged from less than 300 to almost 41,000 in 2019.
 Numbers show a mostly biennial pattern of fluctuation, with records set on 2011, 2013, 2015, 2017 and 2019.

-Surveyors counted 316 leatherback nests on the 27 core index beaches in 2019.
+Surveyors counted 336 leatherback nests on the 27 core index beaches in 2019.
 Leatherback nest count remains low compared to the numbers of nests documented during the 2008-2015 period.
 These counts do not include leatherback nesting at the beginning of the season (before May 15), nor do they represent all the beaches in Florida where leatherbacks nest; however, the index provided by these counts remains a representative reflection of trends.
 Similar to nest counts for green turtles, leatherback nest counts have been increasing exponentially over the period of monitoring.
 However, while green turtle nest numbers on Florida’s index beaches continue to rise, leatherback nest numbers reached a peak in 2014 followed by a steep decline (2015-2017) and a promising increase (2018-2020).
 Florida hosts only a few hundred nests annually and leatherbacks can lay as many as 11 clutches during a nesting season.
 Thus, fluctuations in nest count may be the result of a small change in number of females.
 More years of standardized nest counts are needed to understand whether the fluctuation is natural or warrant concern.